-The 39-year old Pole was arrested in August and accused of plotting to overthrow the Indonesian government and making contact with leaders of the outlawed separatist group.
+The 39-year old Polish tourist was arrested in August and accused of plotting to overthrow the government and making contact with leaders of the separatist group, outlawed in Indonesia.
 Prosecutors said Skrzypski was found with documents and video detailing the Papuan struggle for independence.

 “The charges of treason have been proven legally and convincingly,” said the Wamena district court head judge.